-Recyling returns by “clusters”
+Recyling press return inks by “clusters”

 Another way of working is to collect the returned inks in “clusters” of colours.
 Return inks with similar colour or with the same base ingredients are combined into a single base colour, which is then connected to the ink dispenser.
 This helps to recycle those return inks automatically, without retrieving every separate container from the returns storage.

-For exemple, the software can help to collect all the blue return inks with the same base ingredients.
+For example, the software can help to collect all the blue return inks with the same base ingredients.
 These are collected in a large container (e.g., a 200L drum) and colour formulation software can generate different formulas of this blue cluster ink.
 With GSE Return ink management you can allocate different formulas to each cluster by creating “cluster indices”, which helps to achieve maximum recycling efficiency.

 Both recycling methods (by individual container or by clusters) can be used in parallel.
 Please note that a barcode printer and reader are essential for using this software module.

-Grid and reports
+Software grid and reports

 The grid “returns stock” provides a wealth of information about the return containers, including expiry dates.
 The software also provides several standard reports, like return consumption, return changes and stock levels of returned base components.

-Preparing and reserving returns
+Preparing and reserving return inks